Ne Zha (2019 film): Domestic audience reception

-Having overtaken Monkey King: Hero is back (2015) as the top-grossing Chinese animated film of all time and Zootopia (2016) as the highest-grossing animation of all time at the Chinese box office, Ne Zha (2019) enjoys great popularity within Chinese audiences, especially youth.
-Scholars Thomas Whyke, Joaquin Mugica, and Melissa Brown (2021) argue that the ‘nuanced, implying mutual friendship’ relationship between the character Nezha and Aobing ‘anticipates and caters to the prevalence of BL (Boy’s Love) fandom within China - with numerous online discussions and fan art interpreting them as a potential romantic couple.’
+Having overtaken Monkey King: Hero Is Back as the top-grossing Chinese animated film of all time and Zootopia as the highest-grossing animation of all time at the Chinese box office, Ne Zha is popular amongst Chinese audiences, especially the youth.
+Scholars Thomas Whyke, Joaquin Mugica, and Melissa Brown (2021) argue that the 'nuanced, implying mutual friendship' relationship between the character Nezha and Aobing "anticipates and caters to the prevalence of BL (Boy’s Love) fandom within China - with numerous online discussions and fan art interpreting them as a potential romantic couple."
 Despite general popularity, the response from domestic audiences varies, with some appreciating its innovative story-telling and some criticizing it as merely a ‘recasting of ‘tired’ modern tropes.’

 Global audience reception

 Since its release, Ne Zha has resonated with global users on various mainstream social media platforms.
-Users on multiple platforms such as TikTok and YouTube were attracted by the main theme of the film - "Challenging fate", and they voluntarily participated in the discussions and explanations of various Chinese cultures in the film.
-Some respondents mentioned that the movie analysis videos on YouTube helped them understand the Chinese cultural symbols in the movies by deeply analyzing the meanings of various Chinese cultures in the movies.
+Users on platforms such as TikTok and YouTube were attracted by the main theme of the film - "Challenging fate", and they participated in discussions and explanations of various Chinese cultural references in the film.
+Some respondents mentioned that YouTube videos analyzing the film helped them understand those references.

 Milestone and limitations of Chinese animation

 The success of Ne Zha is widely regarded as a significant milestone in the history of Chinese animated films.
 The substantial investment and multi-studio collaboration during the production of Ne Zha marked the official entry of Chinese animated films into the era of industrialized 3D animation.
 However, the success of Ne Zha as a commercial film still cannot whitewash the problems that Chinese animated films have always faced, such as complicated scripts and shallow depth of character development.
-Wang and Lin, by analyzing the successes and flaws of Ne Zha, suggested that increasing investment in original scripts and integrating film production resources could all contribute to the development of China's film industry in the future.
+In their analysis of the successes and flaws of Ne Zha, Wang and Lin suggested that increasing investment in original scripts and integrating film production resources could contribute to the development of China's film industry in the future.

-Shi, Shen, and Chen (2024) look at how Ne Zha was used in global media as a way for people from different cultures to talk to each other.
-Their research looks at news stories and comments left by people from different countries on the internet.
+In 2024, Shi Xinran, Shen Tianjian, and Chen Zimu examined how Ne Zha was used in global media as a means for cross-cultural communication.
+Their research looked at news stories and comments left by people from different countries on the internet.
 Even though the people were from different cultures, the movie's emotional story and strong images helped them connect with it.
-People say that Ne Zha was a success not only because of its technical achievements, but also because it combined Chinese myths with storytelling styles from all over the world to make a new kind of space.
-This mix of styles made the movie appeal to people from different cultures and changed how people think about Chinese animation outside of China.
-Shi et al. say that the movie shows how planned aesthetic and narrative choices can turn national cinema into transnational cinema.
+The combination of Chinese myths with foreign storytelling styles made the movie appeal to people from different cultures and changed how people think about Chinese animation outside of China.